-BOSTON --- The Massachusetts Housing Partnership (MHP) resumed its annual tradition of honoring local officials and volunteers, honoring one individual, two communities and a local advocacy group with Housing Hero Awards.
+BOSTON --- Since 2011, the Massachusetts Housing Partnership (MHP) has been honoring local officials and volunteers, honoring one individual, two communities and a local advocacy group with Housing Hero Awards.

-"In a state where local decisions about more housing are made at the local level, we think it's important to recognize elected officials, municipal staff, local leaders and volunteers for their role in supporting affordable homes and convincing residents to do likewise," said Rus Lodi, MHP's director of public affairs.
-"We were thrilled to resume this tradition this year, given how hard so many local people have worked to increase housing supply and provide emergency housing assistance to those in need."
+"In a state where local decisions about more housing are made at the local level, we think it's important to recognize elected officials, municipal staff, local leaders and volunteers for their role in supporting affordable homes and convincing residents to do likewise," said Lisa Braxton, MHP's communications manager.

 City of Chelsea - The city was recognized for expanding its traditional housing production activities during COVID-19 to create programs that kept residents in their home and addressed food insecurity issues due to loss of income.
 Prior to the pandemic, the city's housing fundamentals were not good.
 Sky-rocketing rents had forced people to live in overcrowded apartments.
 Many of Chelsea’s workers were considered essential and had to go to work, further exposing themselves to COVID.
 Many more – housekeepers and painters – lost their income.
 The city - led by its community development director Alex Train and in partnership with local nonprofits - created a range of initiatives to keep people housed.
 They included rent and mortgage assistance, funding an emergency housing assistance hotline and a switch from operating two food pantries to basic monthly income supports that residents could use to buy food instead of waiting in long food lines.